HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/installation/index.md

 # Integration with HCL Leap

+!!! note
+    This guide only applies for HCL Digital Experience 9.5 Container Deployments in combination with HCL Leap Helm installations.
+    The currently supported version combination is:

+      - HCL Digital Experience CF213
+      - HCL Leap 9.3.2

 The following are high-level steps for Installing HCL Leap with an existing DX Deployment.
 Please see [HCL Leap product documentation](https://help.hcltechsw.com/Leap/9.3.2/index.html) for detailed instructions.